CyBear-Jinni/cbj_app/README.md

 What was left is to have the app on your phone.
 For now the app is not in the play store so jump to "Instructions for developers" part.

-Now we need to link the device in the app.
+Now we need to link the smart device in the phone app.
 Connect the phone to home Wi-Fi.
 Go to: Lamps page --> Press the cog in the top right corner --> press the plus button --> insert the smart device IP and press Add.

 That's it.

+Now you can control your smart device from the phone app 😁.

 # Instructions for developers